sahibsiddiqui/RemindSmart-App/README.md

 ## Notable Engineering Decisions

-**Voice without a custom build** `@react-native-voice/voice` doesn't work with Expo Go out of the box.
-Instead of ejecting to a custom dev build, I used `expo-av` to record audio and sent it directly to Gemini's multimodal API for transcription — achieving the same result with zero native build overhead.
+**Voice without a custom build:**
+`@react-native-voice/voice` doesn't work with Expo Go out of the box.
+Instead of ejecting to a custom dev build, I used `expo-av` to record audio and sent it directly to Gemini's multimodal API for transcription, achieving the same result with zero native build overhead.

-**Date-aware AI prompts**
+**Date-aware AI prompts:**
 Gemini would sometimes infer the wrong year for relative dates ("after 3 days").
 Fixed by injecting today's date dynamically into the system prompt so the model always has accurate temporal context.

-**Notification lifecycle**
+**Notification lifecycle:**
 Every reminder stores its `expo-notifications` ID in Firestore.
-On edit or delete, the old notification is cancelled before a new one is scheduled — no ghost notifications.
+On edit or delete, the old notification is cancelled before a new one is scheduled so no ghost notifications.

 ---